celery/celery/docs/configuration.rst

 BROKER_USE_SSL
 ~~~~~~~~~~~~~~

-Use SSL to conenct to the broker.
-Off by defalt.
+Use SSL to connect to the broker.
+Off by default.
 This may not be supported
 by all transports.

 .. setting:: BROKER_CONNECTION_TIMEOUT